Great Parks of Hamilton County

 • Utilities – water, electric, technology, wastewater treatment, and stormwater

-Approximately 56% of new park and facility master plan focus areas including:
+Approximately 56% of new park and facility master plan priorities including:

-The master plan focus areas only represent one-third of the total projects that came out of public input process.
+The master plan priorities represent one-third of the total projects that resulted from the public input process.

 Upcoming Events